 The history of our building

-The State Library has remained on the same two-acre allotment since its opening in 1856, but the structure you see today is actually made up of 23 individual buildings that have changed dramatically over the years.
+The Library has remained on the same two-acre allotment since its opening in 1856, but the structure you see today is actually made up of around two dozen individual buildings that have changed dramatically over the years.

-- The magnificent Queen’s Reading Room (now known as The Ian Potter Queen’s Hall) was originally half its current size.
+- The magnificent Ian Potter Queen's Hall was originally half its current size.
 In 1864, an extension to the original building lengthened the room to provide the 26 bays still in place today and a long central area to accommodate readers.